RazrFalcon/svgcleaner/README.md

 - The `class` attribute will be processed and removed
 - Paths and transformations will be reformatted
 - `currentColor` and `inherit` attributes values will be resolved
-- Referenced elements will be moved to the `defs` element
 - IRI and FuncIRI attributes that reference non-existing objects will be removed
 - If the `offset` attribute value of the `stop` element is represented as percentage - it will be converted into a decimal number